0xpolarzero/tiny-explorer/README.md

 # EVM AI Indexer

-**A system for analyzing and explaining contract events on EVM chains using a LLM for more friendly UX.**
+**A user-friendly interface for explaining contracts and events in real time on EVM chains using AI.**

 ## Table of contents